JeffFessler/LinearMapsAA.jl/README.md

-This package is registered in the [`General`](https://github.com/JuliaRegistries/General) registry, so you can install at the REPL with `] add LinearMapAA`.
+This package is registered in the [`General`](https://github.com/JuliaRegistries/General) registry, so you can install it at the REPL with `] add LinearMapAA`.